-Sporting Equals exists to actively promote greater involvement in sport and physical activity by disadvantaged communities particularly the Black, Asian and Minority Ethnic (BAME) population.
-We are the national partner of Sport England and advisors to the Department of Culture Media and Sport.
+Sporting Equals exists to actively promote greater involvement in sport and physical activity by disadvantaged communities - particularly the Black, Asian and Minority Ethnic (BAME) population.
+We are a national partner of Sport England.

 We work closely with both the providers of sporting opportunities (national governing bodies, local authorities, leisure trusts and sports organisations) and the users of sporting opportunities (community and faith groups, local clubs, charities and individuals).
 We have a network of over 5000 organisations and have strong links with NHS agencies and other organisations addressing health inequalities.

 Sporting Equals exists to promote ethnic diversity across sport and physical activity, and is the only organisation in the UK to do so.
 Originally set up in 1998 by Sport England, in partnership with the Commission for Racial Equality, we are now a fully independent body - a registered charity with a well-established mission.

 Sporting Equals has three aims:

 • To raise awareness and understanding of the needs of Black, Asian and Minority Ethnic (BAME) communities within the sports and health sector, in order to change attitudes and increase participation in sport and physical activity

 • To empower individuals and communities to play a part in this change, and achieve their full potential through playing sport and being active

 • To advise and support policy-makers and delivery bodies to be inclusive of all under-represented groups, drawing on our experience with Black, Asian and Minority Ethnic (BAME) communities